sidhantls/minimal-casteer/README.md

 This repository provides a minimal implementation of concept steering using activation-based guidance vectors.
 It works by:

 1. Collecting activations from cross-attention layers when processing prompt pairs
-    - This implementation takes a different approach than official [implementation](https://github.com/Atmyre/CASteer), using steering hooks to collect activations rather than re-implementing the cross attention layer.
+    - This implementation takes a different approach than the official [implementation](https://github.com/Atmyre/CASteer), using steering hooks to collect activations rather than re-implementing the cross-attention layer.
 2. Applying these vectors during inference to guide image generation

 ![Figure: Architecture of integrating vector steering into the diffusion pipeline (SD 1.5 pipeline from Demir's [blog](https://towardsdatascience.com/the-arrival-of-sdxl-1-0-4e739d5cc6c7/)).](results/architecture.png)